canpolatt/testing-react-jest-rtl/README.md

 **Why TDD?**

-- Makes a huge difference in how it feels to write tests
-  - part of the coding process, not a "chore" to do at the end
+- Makes a huge difference in how it feels to write tests part of the coding process, not a "chore" to do at the end
 - More efficient
   - Re-run tests "for free" after changes

+**What does React Testing Library Do?**

+- Creates virtual DOM for testing and utilities for interacting with DOM
+- Allows testing without a browser

+**Types of Tests**

+- Unit tests
+  - Tests one unit of code in isolation
+- Integration tests
+  - How multiple units work together
+- Functional Tests
+  - Tests a particular function of software
+  - Functional tests is that you're not testing your code, you're testing behavior
+- Acceptance / End-to-end(E2E) Tests
+  - Use actual browser and server(Cypress,Selenium)